 5)Will temperature checks be required at every entry?

 6)What would be the steps undertaken if an employee becomes ill?

-7)What should employees do if they need to cough or sneeze?
-What is the protocol?
+7)What should employees do if they feel sick or need to cough or sneeze?
+What is the protocol to be followed?

 - Explain everything the organization has been working on in the interim, such as goals, objectives, new clients, new vendors, or product or process revamp.

 - If any other changes have been implemented in the meantime, provide training on these as well.
 Many organizations, for example, are using videoconferencing services much more than in the past, but employees who have only been with the organization for a few months may not know how to use them.
 Ensure they get adequate training on new communication tools being used.

 - If the passwords of any system or software logins were reset or closed, they must be reactivated.

 - If any benefits were canceled, they must be reinstated.
 When applicable, the organization must decide whether or not to implement standard waiting periods.

 - If there is a new policy on virtual communication, the specifics must be explained.